Our graduates travel and work all over the world.

 Eric graduated from K-State in 2008, with degrees in Anthropology and History, with a focus in archaeology.
 For two years he gained experience doing lab analyses and field archaeology, eventually becoming a crew chief for archaeological surveys.
 He then enrolled in the Master’s program at the University of Nebraska – Lincoln, earning his MA in 2013.
 His thesis topic concerned the experimental evaluation of the effectiveness of slings as projectile weapons and is available at http://digitalcommons.unl.edu/anthrotheses/30/ .
 In the course of his career he has worked for a variety of Cultural Resource Management firms as well as multiple appointments in the US Forest Service.
 This has allowed him to work from the eastern Great Basin through the Rocky Mountains and Northern and Central Plains and into the Southeastern US.
 He is presently employed through the Center for the Environmental Management of Military Lands, based at Ft.
 Riley, KS and lives in Manhattan.
 His research interests include landscape archaeology, experimental archaeology and lithic analysis.

-Kenda grew up on a farm in rural Kansas, studied cultural anthropology at KSU and graduate with a BA in Anthropology and German in 2001.
+Kendra grew up on a farm in rural Kansas, studied cultural anthropology at KSU, and graduated with a BA in Anthropology and German in 2001.
 Interested in feminist anthropology, she continued her graduate training at the University of Iowa.
 After spending two years in Israel/Palestine completing her fieldwork and interning for the Mossawa Center, an advocacy center for Palestinian Arab citizens in Israel, she has returned to Iowa to begin writing her dissertation.
 Her research focuses on the cultural political implications of women's soccer in Israel, focusing primarily on the only Palestinian Arab women's soccer team in the Israeli league.
 Her work at the Mossawa Center focused primarily on writing position papers and recommendations to members of the European Parliament and Commission and other international actors whose policies affect the Palestinian Arab citizens in Israel.
-Kenda is now a Crossing Borders Fellow at the Obermann Center for Advanced Studies and Ph.D. candidate in sociocultural anthropology at the University of Iowa.
+Kendra has also served as a Crossing Borders Fellow at the Obermann Center for Advanced Studies.
+She completed her Ph.D. in sociocultural anthropology at the University of Iowa and now works as an applied anthropologist for the Veteran's Administration healthcare system in Iowa City.

 After her BA in Anthropology at KSU in 1970, Merrily Stover pursued her graduate training in cultural and linguistic anthropology at the University of Hawaii.
 Her field research on land and social changes was conducted in American Samoa and supported by the National Science Foundation.
 Involved in distance learning since 1992 when she first taught for the British Open University in London, she served as Academic Director for Behavioral and Social Sciences, and Humanities, in the Open Learning program, University of Maryland University College (1993-97).
 In 1997, she was selected for the inaugural program of the Certificate in Distance Education for Professionals, awarded by Carl von Ossietzky University of Oldenburg, Germany, and the Institute for Distance Education, University System of Maryland.
 Dr. Stover also taught at University of London Birkbeck College, Monterey Institute of International Studies, and the University of Hawai'i in a special program in American Samoa.
 Currently, she is Professor and Assistant Dean for Communication, Arts, and Humanities, at the University of Maryland University College.